-On March 15, 2020, the Peruvian government mandated a 15 day lockdown of the country, including prohibiting movements within the country, in response to the COVID-19 pandemic.
+On March 15, 2020, the Peruvian government mandated a 15-day lockdown of the country, including prohibiting movements within the country, in response to the COVID-19 pandemic.
 As a result, the Company recalled all personnel from the field.
-Since that time, the lockdown has been extended several times and most recently the government has stated its plans to start easing the restrictions and allowing certain operations to resume in phases.
-Most recent guidelines indicate that certain mining operations may recommence the week of May 11th while exploration activities are currently targeted to restart in June.
-The Company anticipates that certain movements within the communities may be possible prior to June but is aware that the situation is fluid and all timelines are subject to change.
-The Company will only restart its operations once permitted by the government and once it is confident that it is safe for its employees to do so.
+On June 17, 2020, the Company received approval from the Peruvian government to resume work activities at Sombrero and Curibaya projects, although certain travel restrictions remain mostly regarding international travel.
+The situation in Peru and Canada with respect to the management of COVID-19 remains fluid and permitted activities are subject to change; the Company is continually reviewing the situation along with government guidelines and allowing tasks to proceed once it is confident that it is safe for its employees to do so.

-In addition to the suspension of Peruvian operations, the Company has given all office employees the option to work from home consistent with current government recommendations.
-While the disruptions resulting from the pandemic have caused some delay in the Company's business, mainly related to its inability to conduct field programs in Peru since the lockdown was mandated, the Company has still been able to continue with much of its planned activity for Q1 2020.
-During this period the Company has advanced targeting efforts at Committee Bay, completed the PEA for Homestake Ridge and continued its social programs in Peru.
-As the situation surrounding COVID-19 continues to develop daily, the Company will continue to monitor the situation closely.
+While the disruptions resulting from the pandemic have caused some delay in the Company's planned goals for 2020, mainly related to its inability to conduct field programs in Peru since the lockdown was mandated, management has still been able to continue with much of its planned activity.
+During the second quarter, the Company has advanced community liaison and progressed survey activities at Sombrero, as well as moving forward on minor infrastructure projects at Curibaya.
+As the situation surrounding COVID-19 continues to develop daily, the Company will continue to monitor the situation closely and respond appropriately.

-Management's Discussion and Analysis of Financial Condition and Results of Operations for the three months ended March 31, 2020 (In thousands of Canadian dollars, unless otherwise noted)
+Management's Discussion and Analysis of Financial Condition and Results of Operations for the six months ended June 30, 2020 (In thousands of Canadian dollars, unless otherwise noted)